winter7eaf/Gesture-Localisation-Robot/README.md

 # GestureCommand: A Camera-Based Gesture Recognition System for Autonomous Table-Specific Delivery Robot

 `Gesture-Localisaton-Robot` is a package of camera based hand gesture robot control system.
-This is the official repository of the Final assignment of Intelligent Robotics Module at University of Birmingham. <br />
+This is the official repository of the final assignment of Intelligent Robotics Module at University of Birmingham. <br />

 |       Robot going Table 5        | Ordering robot to Table 5 using mediapipe |
 |:--------------------------------:|:-----------------------------------------:|